 Worship

-Go on one a social media account.
+Create a social media post.
 Share a scripture or a prayer to God that can express your love for him.
-If you don’t have any Social Media accounts, text it out to several friends.
+If you don’t have any social media accounts, text it out to several friends.
 If you don’t have a cell phone, find a family member and share a scripture or prayer with them.

 What did you share?